This lentil veggie burger is a weekly go-to recipe! It’s easy to put together, made with whole food ingredients, healthy and delicious!

 - Assemble with all your favorite toppings.

-For a classic burger feel, we dress these patties up with the following:
+For a classic burger feel, we dress these lentil patties up with the following:

 - Burger buns – make sure to get gluten-free if you need